The Green's Function for the H\"uckel (Tight Binding) Model: Problem Statement: The H u ckel model and its Green's Function

-In the simplest version of both physical and chemical models, the matrix representation of the electronic Hamiltonian for a network of orbitals (one per atom, say carbon $2p_{z}$), is characterized by diagonal matrix elements $\alpha$, which we may without loss of generality set equal to zero, and off-diagonal elements $\beta$ (or $t$), where two atoms are neighbors.
+Therefore, in the simplest version of both physical and chemical models, the matrix representation of the electronic Hamiltonian for a network of orbitals (one per atom, say carbon $2p_{z}$), is characterized by diagonal matrix elements $\alpha$, which we may without loss of generality set equal to zero, and off-diagonal elements $\beta$ (or $t$), where two atoms are neighbors.
 If we use units of $\beta$ ($\beta$ is negative), we may replace these nearest neighbor interactions by unity, $1$.
 All other (non-nearest neighbor) interactions are set equal to $0$.

 The eigenvalues and eigenvectors of these matrices are well known for the linear chain and cycles \cite{Heilbronner1976}.
-For the finite linear chain (the banded matrix at left in Eq. \ref{eq:Cycle6Atoms}), they can be written respectively as cosines and sines, as follows.
+For the finite linear chain (the banded matrix at left in Eq. \eqref{eq:Cycle6Atoms}), they can be written respectively as cosines and sines, as follows.
 Let $\lambda_{r}$ and $|\psi_{r}\rangle$ be the $r^{\mbox{th}}$ eigenvalue and the corresponding $r^{\mbox{th}}$ eigenvector, then

 where $\omega\equiv\frac{\pi}{N+1}$ and $1\le r\le N$ is an integer.
-Here we whos the H{\"u}ckel matrix for a linear chain (left) whose matrix representation is a symmetric tridiagonal matrix \cite[for a review]{meurant1992review}, and a $6-$membered ring (right).
+The H{\"u}ckel matrix for a linear chain, whose matrix representation is a symmetric tridiagonal matrix \cite[for a review]{meurant1992review}, and a $N-$membered ring, which is a circulant matrix \cite{davis1979circulant,gray2005toeplitz}, respectively are

-where from now omitted entries are zeros; we will explicitly write down the zeros when it helps the presentation.
-The latter is a circulant matrix \cite{davis1979circulant,gray2005toeplitz}.
+where to emphasize the one-dimensional structure of the molecular system we put a subscript $1$ on $H$ and denote the Hamiltonian by $H_1$.
+From now omitted entries are zeros; we will explicitly write down the zeros when it helps the presentation.

 The H{\"u}ckel model has found renewed significance in recent experimental and theoretical studies of molecular conductance, that is transmission of a current through a molecule \cite[and references therein]{Solomon2013}.